JetBrains/intellij-sdk-docs/basics/types_of_plugins.md

 ---

 Products based on *IntelliJ Platform* can be modified and adjusted for particular purposes by adding plugins.
-All the plugins which are already available for download can be found at [JetBrains Plugin Repository](https://plugins.jetbrains.com/).
+All downloadable plugins are available at
+[JetBrains Plugin Repository](https://plugins.jetbrains.com/).

-Most commonly used types of plugins are:
+The most commonly used types of plugins include:

 * Custom language support
 * Framework integration
-* Tools integration
+* Tool integration
 * User interface add-ons

-The majority of already existing plugins are complex, so they combine multiple function, but generally these types can be marked out.
+The majority of existing plugins are complex and combine multiple functions, but generally these types can be marked out.

 ## Custom Language Support

 Custom language support provides basic functionality for working with a particular programming language.
 This includes:

 * File type recognition
-* Lexical analysis and
+* Lexical analysis
 * Syntax highlighting
 * Formatting
 * Code insight and code completion
-* Inspections and quickfixes
+* Inspections and quick-fixes
 * Intention actions

 Refer to the